jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 ## The Solution

 Safenet aims to provide the best of both worlds.
-Users should be able to leverage the speed and pricing of the centralized processor, without any trust assumptions.
+Users should be able to leverage the speed and pricing of the centralized processor, without centralized trust assumptions.

 Let's walk through how Safenet handles the operation I described above.